Tirzepatide (Mounjaro) Injection Guide: How to Inject at Home

 Nausea

-Seek urgent medical care if you develop severe abdominal pain that radiates to your back, persistent vomiting, or inability to keep fluids down - these can be signs of pancreatitis.
+Seek urgent medical care if you develop severe abdominal pain, especially if it radiates to your back, persistent vomiting, or inability to keep fluids down.
+These can indicate pancreatitis or another serious problem.

 Reduced appetite